 - Identify and manage the source of infection; obtain cultures of the suspected primary site(s) of infection.

-- Consider IVIG as adjunctive therapy in streptococcal TSS.
+- Initiate within 1 hour of presentation; consider IVIG as adjunctive therapy in streptococcal TSS.

 - Consider measures to prevent recurrent TSS, especially in patients with staphylococcal TSS.